Original Issuance Date: March 17, 2020

 - Employees who are unable to perform their assigned duties during the COVID-19 pandemic are eligible to use COVID-19 leave.
 This includes but is not limited to:

 - Employees who are unable to perform their assigned duties due to the inability to work remotely (telecommute or telework).

 - Diagnoses of COVID-19 or experiencing symptoms of COVID-19 and seeking a diagnosis.

 - Care of an immediate family member who has a diagnosis of COVID-19 or is experiencing symptoms of COVID-19 and is seeking a diagnosis.

-- Care of an immediate family member subject to a quarantine or isolation order or who has been advised to self-quarantine.
+- Care of an individual subject to a quarantine or isolation order or who has been advised to self-quarantine.

 - Any employee experiencing any other substantially similar condition specified by the US Secretary of Health and Human Services in consultation with the US Secretary of the Treasury and the US Secretary of Labor.